andersardo/gramps_Treemerge/README.md

 can be usefull if you are using a chart like GraphView and want to inspect the families in more detail.

 If you press **Merge** a Gramps normal PersonMerge will be started.

-When persons are merged an effort will be done to merge compatible events.